The Complete Guide to Kids Skateboarding: Definitive Manual for Parents

 Psychological Impact: When children struggle with oversized equipment, they often blame themselves rather than the equipment, leading to frustration and potential abandonment of the activity.

 "But I Learned on a Full-Size Board": While some people successfully learned on oversized equipment, the question isn't whether kids can learn on adult boards, but whether they should.
-Even Tony Hawk would choose properly sized equipment when performance mattered—why make learning unnecessarily difficult?
+For most adults the quality of smaller boards when we were kids wasn't up to par with the teen and adult boards.
+Thanks to brands like SkateXS, that just isn't the case anymore.

 Understanding Skateboard Components